-The right to be engaged by the agency in a manner that recognizes the client’s individuality and diversity and responds to his/her needs and preferences, including preferences based on ethnic, spiritual, linguistic, familial and cultural factors.
+The right to be engaged by the agency in a manner that recognizes the client’s individuality and diversity and responds to their needs and preferences, including preferences based on ethnic, spiritual, linguistic, familial and cultural factors.

-The right to raise concerns or recommend changes in connection with the services provided to the client and the policies and decisions that affect his/her interests to the agency or any other person without fear of interference, coercion, discrimination or reprisal.
+The right to raise concerns or recommend changes in connection with the services provided to the client and the policies and decisions that affect their interests to the agency or any other person without fear of interference, coercion, discrimination or reprisal.

 The right to be informed of the laws, rules and policies affecting the operation of the agency and to be informed in writing of the procedures for initiating complaints about the agency.

 The right to give or refuse consent to the provision of any service.